Sneak a little grammar into your kid’s Halloween fun this year with a fill-in-the-blank story! Free printable with the Answer Key!

-From the time they were teeny, we played Hats, Cats, and Pumpkin Grid Games, ABC Leaf Hunt, GHOST Bingo!, or Halloween Word Search.
-Anything to ring in this spooky holiday with a bit o’ sneaky learning.
+From the time the kids were teeny, we played Hats, Cats, and Pumpkin Grid Games, ABC Leaf Hunt, GHOST Bingo!, or Halloween Word Search.
+Anything to ring in this spooky holiday with a bit of sneaky learning.

 But as they get a little older, they’ve grown out of those kinda little-guy-ish games.
 They love the Halloween Printable Games we play at Halloween Class parties, but I also wanted something fun for them to do here at home.